schw1erig/commonSonar/docs/SoftwareRequirementsSpecification.md

 ## 1.2 Scope
 The project is going to be realized as a Web Application (Web-App).

-Actors of the Web Site are the Users.
+Actors of the Website are the Users.

 Planned Subsystems are:
   -	User interface: